sophiakv/sophiakv.github.io/_pages/about.md

 ### *This website is a work in progress!
 Some tabs may have placeholders.*
 <br>

 I'm a 6th year AeroAstro PhD candidate and NSF Graduate Fellow in [STAR Lab](https://starlab.mit.edu/) at MIT.
-In short, my research interests include near-Earth asteroid detection, space-based telescopes, small satellites, and interstellar objects.
+My research interests include near-Earth asteroid detection, space-based telescopes, small satellites, and interstellar objects.

 I received my B.A. in Physics from the University of Chicago in 2020, and my M.S. in Aeronautics and Astronautics from MIT in 2022.